-As an experienced litigator Syed has been involved in a number of important cases including the listed case of SF, R (on the application of) v SSHD EWHC 2705 (Admin) which was a successful judicial review challenge in a trafficking case and SSHD v Gedi AA/02649/2015 which was a successful judicial review concerning whether the Secretary of State could issue a second deportation order once a first one had been successfully appealed.
+As an experienced litigator Syed has historically been involved in a number of important Judicial Review cases such as SF, R (on the application of) v SSHD EWHC 2705 (Admin) (which was a successful Judicial Review test case against the Competent Authority’s finding that our client was not a victim of trafficking) and SSHD v Gedi AA/02649/2015 (which was a successful Judicial Review concerning whether the Secretary of State for the Home Department could issue a second deportation order once a first one had been successfully appealed).

-Syed has worked on the very important listed case of Gedi, R (On the Application of) v SSHD EWCA Civ 409.
-The Court of Appeal in this case declared that the Home Office had imposed curfew restrictions on an individual in circumstances where they did not have a power to do so.
+Syed has worked on the very important test case of Gedi, R (On the Application of) v SSHD EWCA Civ 409.
+The Court of Appeal in this case declared that the Secretary of State for the Home Department had imposed curfew restrictions on an individual in circumstances where they did not have a legal power to do so.

-Syed has a unique insight and specialisation in national security/SIAC cases and was involved in the successful G3 SIAC case (15/12/2017 SC/140/2017) which was referred to in the Shameema Begum nationality deprivation SIAC appeal.
-Syed has continued to represent clients in nationality depravation and exclusion cases.
+Syed has an inimitable insight and specialisation in national security/SIAC cases and was involved in the successful G3 SIAC case (15/12/2017 SC/140/2017) which was referred to in the Shameema Begum nationality deprivation SIAC appeal.
+Syed was also involved in the successful SIAC appeal in the C4 case (SC/168/2020).
+Syed continues to advise clients in nationality depravation and exclusion cases.